oneki/oneki.github.io/docs/framework/notification/001_introduction.md

 }
 ```

-**useNotifications** selects a specific topic in the global state and is generally used by a central component to display the notifications
+**useNotifications** selects a specific topic in the Redux state and is usually used by a central component to display notifications.

 <img alt="Notification architecture" src={useBaseUrl('img/notification_service.svg')} />